yunkunrao/tendermint.com/src/content/intro/getting-started/first-tmsp-app.md

 Want to write the counter app in your favorite language?!
 We'd be happy to accept the pull request!

-## Next steps
+## Next Step

-In the next tutorial, we will show how to [launch a TMSP testnet](/tutorials/launch-a-tmsp-testnet).
+In the next tutorial, we will show how to [launch a TMSP testnet](/intro/getting-started/deploy-testnet).